Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Related Work

 Training data attribution (TDA) explains model predictions by pointing to training data samples relevant to the model predictions~\cite{Hammoudeh2022TrainingDI}.
 TDA differs from the mainstream XAI approach known as feature attribution (FA) where the model predictions are attributed to the features of an input given to the model, disregarding the impact of training data.
-Interest in TDA has recently accelerated with the paradigm shift towards data-centric AI (DCAI)~\cite{DCAISurvey2024}, where the importance of using the right training data is emphasised over other factors like model architecture and optimisation algorithms.
-Under the context of DCAI, TDA has been utilised to enhance data quality by cleaning faulty data labels~\cite{teso2021interactive} and detecting model biases~\cite{pezeshkpour-etal-2022-combining, brunet2019understanding, wang2024error, jain2024data}.
+Interest in TDA has recently accelerated with the paradigm shift towards data-centric AI (DCAI)~\cite{DCAISurvey2024}, where the importance of using the right training data is emphasised over other factors like model architecture and optimisation algorithms~\cite{sambasivan2021cascades}.
+Under the context of DCAI, TDA has been used to enhance data quality by cleaning faulty data labels~\cite{teso2021interactive} and detecting model biases~\cite{pezeshkpour-etal-2022-combining, brunet2019understanding, wang2024error, jain2024data}, as well as answering questions around data valuation or memorisation and copyright issues in foundational models in recent years~\cite{choe2024your, zheng2023intriguing, grosse2023studying, lin2024efficient}.
+As such, TDA offers the potential of providing actionable explanations for users with dataset access, like model developers.
 The recent rise of foundational models, such as large language models (LLMs) and diffusion-based image-generation models, further contributed to the interest in TDA, as it has proven effective for studying the inner mechanisms as well as understanding the associated copyright and privacy leakage issues therein~\cite{feldman2020neural,choe2024your, zheng2023intriguing, grosse2023studying, lin2024efficient}.
-With the accelerated growth, we observe again a general focus on technical and mathematical solutions in the TDA community~\cite{kohliang2017,charpiat_input_2021, guo-etal-2021-fastif, schioppa2022arnoldi, pruthi_estimating_2020, park2023trak, bae2024training, choe2024your, kwon2023datainf}, without a deep understanding of user needs, even in studies applying TDA to a downstream tasks~\cite{feldman2020neural, jain2024data, zheng2023intriguing, akyurek2022towards}.
+With the accelerated growth, we observe again a general focus on technical and mathematical solutions in the TDA community~\cite{kohliang2017,charpiat_input_2021, guo-etal-2021-fastif, schioppa2022arnoldi, pruthi_estimating_2020, park2023trak, bae2024training, choe2024your, kwon2023datainf, ilyas2022datamodels, wang2025better, wang2025capturing, ilyas2025magic}, without a deep understanding of user needs, even in studies applying TDA to a downstream tasks~\cite{feldman2020neural, jain2024data, zheng2023intriguing, akyurek2022towards, li2024delta}.
 Our work addresses this gap by studying practical needs and providing concrete recommendations for the field.